 Now THAT is an impressive resume for any substance.
 Small wonder that bees use it so heavily.

 Propolis doesn’t exist without the involvement of bees.
 The starting point for propolis is a deciduous tree.
 To protect their delicate buds that form in spring, trees excrete a resin that coats the buds.
 That resin has the same “anti….” characteristics we described above.
 Bees benefit from these properties and so they gather the resin and take it back to the hive.

 Like most roles in the colony, specific foragers are tasked with the collection of the resin needed to make propolis.
 They collect it on warm days, because as temperatures fall (below around 5 degrees C) the resin hardens and so becomes more difficult to collect.
 As workers collect it, they mix it with wax secreted from wax glands.
-They then knead this into a small ball and collected in the pollen basket.
+They then knead this into a small ball and collect it in the pollen basket.
 The gathering of propolis can take up to an hour before the worker is fully laden and can head home.

 After propolis has been transported back from the source, it is transferred to a house bee.
 It is then deployed around the hive as needed.

 Bees work hard to create propolis, as illustrated by this little worker…

 Human Uses of Propolis